Post-Doctoral Fellows 2021-2022

 Post-doctoral Fellow 2013-2014

-Elliott H. Powell is currently an assistant professor in the Department of American Studies at the University of Minnesota.
+Elliott H. Powell currently works as an assistant professor in the Department of American Studies at the University of Minnesota.
 He has been the recipient of several national fellowships and awards from the Ford Foundation, Andrew W.Mellon Foundation, and the Social Science Research Council.
 His current book project, "Music Between the Margins: Afro-South Asian Musical Exchanges in Jazz and Hip Hop," brings together race, feminist and queer theory to examine the political implications of musical collaborations between African-American and South-Asian diasporic musicians in postwar jazz and post 9/11 hip hop.
 While at the University of Rochester, he taught a course entitled “Pause: The Politics of Race, Gender, and Sexuality in Hip Hop” in Spring 2014.

 Post-doctoral Fellow 2012-2013